argoproj/argo-cd/docs/user-guide/orphaned-resources.md

 Not every resource in the Kubernetes cluster is controlled by the end user.
 Following resources are never considered as orphaned:

-* Namespaced resources blacklisted in the project.
+* Namespaced resources denied in the project.
 Usually, such resources are managed by cluster administrators and not supposed to be modified by namespace user.
 * `ServiceAccount` with name `default` ( and corresponding auto-generated `ServiceAccountToken` ).
 * `Service` with name `kubernetes` in the `default` namespace.